Fred Lambert, sworn in at the age of 16, was the youngest Territorial Marshall from New Mexico.

 At 15, Fred was a freight wagon driver on the run between Cimarron and Taos.
-About the same time, he took a job with the Indian Police.
+At about the same time, he took a job with the Indian Police.
 On one of his first assignments, staking out Picuris Peak near the Taos Pueblo, Fred and two other deputies got into a brawl with some outlaws.
 Suspecting moonshine traffic, the trio watched as a train of mules and six men came down the trail loaded with whiskey.
-When Fred approached them, the leader, a man named Juan Gallegos, drew his gun.
-But Fred was too quick for him and grabbed the gun around the cylinder at the same time that the hammer came down, smashing the web of his hand.
+When Fred approached them, the leader, Juan Gallegos, drew his gun.
+But Fred was too quick for him and grabbed the gun around the cylinder at the same time the hammer came down, smashing the web of his hand.
 With his other hand, Fred pulled his own gun and struck Gallego between the eyes.
 Gaining the upper hand, the deputies arrested the entire gang, but Fred would live with a scar on his hand for the rest of his life.

-At the age of 16, Fred would become the youngest Territorial Marshall from New Mexico and would continue to serve as a tough lawman in many capacities for his entire life.
+At 16, Fred would become the youngest Territorial Marshall from New Mexico and continue to serve as a tough lawman in many capacities for his entire life.

 When Fred was still learning the tricks of the Sheriff trade, he was befriended by a man named Frank Harrington, the man who shot Black Jack Ketchum, which ultimately resulted in his arrest.
 Frank took him out behind the stone walls of the Cimarron Jail and taught him to shoot.